-The proposed HUGS Project involves identifying depleted underground gas fields to be used as underground gas storage.
+The proposed HUGS Project involves identifying depleted underground gas fields to be used for underground gas and potentially hydrogen storage.
 If suitable underground gas fields are identified, new gas storage wells will be required at purpose built wellsites to inject and produce gas from the fields.

-The gas will then be transported back to the Iona Gas Storage Facility via the HUGS pipeline and Lochard's existing gas pipelines for processing and distribution to the Victorian energy market.
+The gas will then be transported back to the Iona Gas Storage Facility via the HUGS Pipeline and Lochard Energy's existing gas pipelines for processing and distribution to the Victorian energy market.